 Our program is unique in that the skills students needed to succeed in their undergraduate careers are no longer required in the program.
 No longer do students approach their learning as a competition against other students; instead, we foster a collaborative atmosphere in which students are expected to help their cohort-mates succeed.
 Learning in the program is often self-directed, inquiry-driven, and case-based, ensuring that students are developing the lifelong learning skills required of physical therapy providers.

-The full-time faculty to student ratio is one faculty member to 11 students.
-The program incorporates 15 additional instructors who teach content relevant to their areas of expertise, and another 225 guest lecturers, lab assistants, practical exam proctors, teaching assistants, and standardized patients who volunteer their time and expertise to the program.
+The full-time faculty to student ratio is one faculty member to 12 students.
+The program incorporates many additional guest lecturers, lab assistants, researchers, residents and clinical educators who teach content relevant to their areas of expertise.
+We also have over 40 physical therapists who volunteer their time to the program as teaching assistants, practical exam proctors and standardized patients.

 9. Interprofessional Education